tsamaya/aws-lambda-opencage-geocoder/README.md

 This repository shows how to create an [AWS lambda](https://aws.amazon.com/lambda/) function to wrap OpenCage Data [Geocoder](https://geocoder.opencagedata.com/) API.

+### OpenCage Geocoder

+An API to convert coordinates to and from places : Easy, Open, Worldwide, Affordable

+### What Is AWS Lambda?

+AWS Lambda is a compute service that lets you run code without provisioning or managing servers.
+AWS Lambda executes your code only when needed and scales automatically, from a few requests per day to thousands per second.
+You pay only for the compute time you consume - there is no charge when your code is not running.

+## Introduction

+The following how-to section describes step-by-step how to create the AWS lambda function using [serverless](https://serverless.com/) and how to deploy it on AWS; then later, the [quick start](#quick-start) section describes how to use this repo where the  function is ready to use.

 [![CircleCI](https://circleci.com/gh/tsamaya/aws-lambda-opencage-geocoder.svg?style=svg)](https://circleci.com/gh/tsamaya/aws-lambda-opencage-geocoder)
 [![codecov](https://codecov.io/gh/tsamaya/aws-lambda-opencage-geocoder/branch/master/graph/badge.svg)](https://codecov.io/gh/tsamaya/aws-lambda-opencage-geocoder)
 [![code style: prettier](https://img.shields.io/badge/code_style-prettier-ff69b4.svg?style=flat-square)](https://github.com/prettier/prettier)

-The following how-to section describes step by steps how to create the AWS lambda function using [serverless](https://serverless.com/) and how to deploy it on AWS; then later, the [quick start](#quick-start) section describes how to just use this repo where the ready to use function.

 ## How to wrap OpenCage Data Geocoder with an AWS Lambda function